CenturyLinkCloud/clc-go-cli/README.md

 You need to be authenticated with a username and password in order to execute CLI commands.
 There are plenty of ways to set the credentials:

-1. A config (see [a Config section](#set-up-the-configuration-file) for more details).
+1. A config (see [the Config section](#set-up-the-configuration-file) for more details).
-2. A `login` command: `clc login --user bob --password passw0rd`.
+2. A `login` command:

+  `clc login --user bob --password passw0rd`.

   This puts the passed credentials into the config.
-3. `CLC_USER` and `CLC_PASSWORD` environment variables: `CLC_USER=bob CLC_PASSWORD=passw0rd clc server list` or on Windows in PowerShell: `$env:CLC_USER="bob"; $env:CLC_PASSWORD="passw0rd"; clc.exe server list`.
+3. `CLC_USER` and `CLC_PASSWORD` environment variables:

+  `CLC_USER=bob CLC_PASSWORD=passw0rd clc server list`

+  or on Windows in PowerShell:

+  `$env:CLC_USER="bob"; $env:CLC_PASSWORD="passw0rd"; clc.exe server list`.

   If specified, they take precedence over the values from the configuration file, if any.
-4. `--user` and `--password` command options: `clc server list --user bob --password passw0rd`.
+4. `--user` and `--password` command options:

+  `clc server list --user bob --password passw0rd`.

   If specified, they take precedence over the values from the configuration file and environment variables, if any.

 ### Set up the configuration file